What gifts are not subject to the Gift Tax?

 Certain types of gifts are exempt from taxation.
 This includes gifts to qualified charities, paying someone's medical bills on their behalf, with no limit, and educational gifts such as tuition and fees.
 These payments must be paid directly to the service provider.

 Federal tax law also offers a lifetime exclusion from the Gift Tax, shared with the estate tax.
-This means that the value assigned under the estate will be deducted for every gift made once the lifetime credit is used.
+This means, the value assigned under the estate will be deducted for every gift made once the lifetime credit is used.